How to: Add an Actions Pane to Word Documents

 Add the following code to the Click event handler of the button.

 In C#, you must add an event handler for the button click.
 You can place this code in the HelloControl constructor after the call to IntializeComponent.

-For information about how to create event handlers, see How to: Create Event Handlers in Office Projects.
+For information about how to create event handlers, see How to: Create Event Handlers in Visual Studio Tools for Office.

 To show the actions pane, add a control to it.
 The following example adds an actions pane control to the actions pane in Word.